gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Access control policies

-- Dictates what types of access are permitted
+- Dictate what types of access are permitted

 - Different categories exist: